MicroFocus/Create-Branch-External-Action/README.md

 ### Description

 This is a Node.js app that will listen for requests from Octane.
-Once a request is received, it will start the process of creating a branch in the selected repository and Octane.
+Once a request is received, it will start the process of creating a branch in the selected repository and in Octane.
 Currently, this tool will only create branches in:

 * Bitbucket Server
 * Bitbucket Cloud